-Exhibits must be checked in between 5:00-8:00 p.m., Sunday, July 19 in the Produce Building.
+Exhibits must be checked in between 5:00-8:00 p.m., Sunday, July 18 in the Produce Building.
 4-H'er must be present for judging.
-Exhibitor limited to one entry.

 There is no maximum size limit for exhibits.
 Please choose a display size which is most appropriate for the exhibit.